-- A minor Hollywood leading lady in the 1940s, Citizen Kane and Song of the South actress Ruth Warrick became a latter-day television star via the daytime soap opera All My Children, in which she reveled as the Dynasty-caliber snob Phoebe Tyler Wallingford.
+- A minor Hollywood leading lady in the 1940s, Citizen Kane and Song of the South actress Ruth Warrick became a latter-day TV star via the daytime soap opera All My Children, in which she reveled in the role of the bitchy snob Phoebe Tyler.

-Actress Ruth Warrick best remembered as Charles Foster Kane’s wife in Citizen Kane & as ultimate snob Phoebe Tyler Wallingford on TV’s daytime soap All My Children
+Actress Ruth Warrick was Charles Foster Kane’s wife in Citizen Kane & snob Phoebe Tyler on daytime soap All My Children

 Minor 1940s Hollywood leading lady and second lead Ruth Warrick is best remembered for her film debut as Charles Foster Kane’s patrician wife in Citizen Kane and for playing the snooty Phoebe Tyler Wallingford in the popular daytime soap opera All My Children.

 Though a pretty, personable actress, Warrick never quite reached the heights of movie stardom.
 Even so, she remained busy throughout the 1940s, mostly cast in undemanding roles as the romantic interest/wife of actors as dissimilar as Douglas Fairbanks Jr., Joseph Cotten, Edward G. Robinson, Ralph Bellamy, and Pat O’Brien.